SKULSHADY/material-rounded-theme/README.md

 ## Developing, Modifying, and Building The Theme

 The theme source file is the YAML file found in the `src` folder.
-This theme has a build pipeline which runs on pre-commit which is used to build variants of the theme.
+This theme has a build pipeline which runs on pre-commit.
+While this build pipeline previously was used to compile style files and build alternate theme versions, it now is only used to set the theme version variable for use in the companion module configuration panel.
 To setup the pre-commit hook, run the command `npm run setup`.

-The `material_you.yaml` file found in the `src` folder is the base version of the theme.
+The `material_you.yaml` file found in the `src` folder is the theme with comments.
 It has defaults set for all Material Design System colors in light and dark mode, which are then used for all other theme variables.
-The pre-commit build pipeline will run a JavaScript file name `pre-commit.js`, which creates three versions of this theme explicit light and dark modes.

-Instead of building on commit, you can build the distributed theme YAML file found in the `themes` folder using the command `npm run build`.
-You can then copy this file to your Home Assistant's `config/themes/material_you` folder to replace the existing copy, and then run the Home Assistant action `frontend.reload_themes` to apply the updated theme.
+You can then copy this file (or the copy found in dist after running the build pipeline) to your Home Assistant's `config/themes/material_you` folder to replace the existing copy, and then run the Home Assistant action `frontend.reload_themes` to apply the updated theme.